phoenixperry/GDS-workshop/Space_use.md

 * basic tools like screwdrivers
 * a cutting table
 * a vacuum
+## A word on consumables, or as they are called in one hackerspace, Thingsgiving.
+There are some parts members can use freely in the lab in a consumables station.
+These materials are vital for physical computing students and are meant to last through the creation of exhibition projects.
+Anything taken from this area should be returned if possible when you are done with it.
+The budget for these supplies is extremely small and it’s not an endless resource.
+If materials are stolen and the bins are all stripped clean, this entire station might no longer be possible for Computing to maintain.

+## Want to donate to the consumables?
+Did you have functional left over parts you will no longer need or order a bag of parts so large you have no idea how you’d ever use it all?
+Why not donate some materials back to your fellow students?
+Consumables donations can be left in the open bin under the table the consumables sit on.

+**If you take something, give something of equal usefulness and value is generally a nice rule to follow.**

 ## General Skills:
 Here are some really useful things to know about as you start your hacking journey:
 * Ohm’s Law